Pesticide Applicator Continuing Education

 Online HD Video | 10 CEUs

 This course bundle is designed for the South Carolina Commercial Applicator.
 The course bundle contains 10 continuing education units (CEUs) of training approved by the South Carolina Department of Pesticide Regulation.
 Courses focus on pesticide safety related topics.
-Please click on course details for a list of specific courses.
+Please click on course details for a list of courses.

 Application Equipment and Calibration | South Carolina Approval #19175